Interference in Space and Time

 Phase and Path Difference

 The phase difference \(\Delta \phi\) can be related to the path difference \(\Delta s\) between the two waves.
-For two waves with the same frequency \(\omega\), we can write their complete phase expressions as:
+For two waves with the same frequency \(\omega\):

 Phase Difference and Path Difference

 A path difference \(\Delta s\) corresponds to a phase difference \(k\Delta s=2\pi\Delta s/\lambda\).
-Path differences of integer multiples of \(\lambda\) result in phase differences of integer multiples of \(2\pi\).
+Path differences of integer multiples of \(\lambda\) result in constructive interference.

 Interference of Waves in Space